kontena/kontena/docs/using-kontena/nodes.md

 Attempting to provision multiple nodes with the same node token will result in connection errors: `Incorrect node token, already used by a different node`

 Decomissioning a node using `kontena node rm` will also revoke the node token, preventing further agent connections to the master using the node token that the node was provisioned with.
+If the agent is still connected, removing the node will forcibly disconnect the agent within the next keepalive interval (0-30s): `ERROR -- Kontena::WebsocketClient: master indicates that this agent should not reconnect: host node UXTT:TPWP:6OQM:3UKS:EPB4:MOQD:DYYT:N42X:VSR5:IIM3:VDCP:22IC has been removed`

 #### Grid Token